cameronfabbri/Colorful-Image-Colorization/README.md

 ## Training your own data

 There are scripts included to help create your own dataset, which is desirable because the amount of data needed to obtain good results is a good amount.
-The results below were trained on about 50,000 images.
+The results above were trained on about 50,000 images.

 The easiest method to obtain images is to extract them from Youtube walkthrough videos of